mitralabs/coco/base/documents/Base_SetUp.md

 # Starting fresh

+## ToDo
+- [ ] Generate a password (e.g. on [PW Generate](https://randompasswordgenerator.com/)) 30 characters should be sufficient.
+- [ ] Don't Forget.
+If more people use Coco, the Coco_Connect SSID should be different -> Increasing Integers at the end.

 ## Start in the Raspberry Pi Imager on your machine
 (If you don't have it yet, you can download it [here](https://www.raspberrypi.com/software/))
 1. Choose your Raspberry Pi Model.
 We work with the "Raspberry Pi 5"